Independence vs. Interdependence

 Get Your Needs Met

 In the Holistic Learning Program, we see many students struggling to parse out past experiences from present ones when accessing support.
 Many students have had bad experiences with teachers or care providers in the past, and feel distressed just being in our office.
+The Knowledge Commons and its partner programs have a proactive service model, so you can get the quality academic support you need.

 And if you're not comfortable working with staff, or want to do some work on your own, our Reflect on Educational Experience and Reflect on Disability Experience handouts can help you reflect on your past, future goals, and relationship to support services.